-- 1. Open the front door of the unit by turning the captive screws at the top of door 1/4 turn and then gently lowering the door. - 2.
-Remove all of the electrical connectors from the board. - 3.
+- 1. Open the front door of the unit by turning the captive screw at the top of door 1/4 turn and then gently lowering the door. - 2.
+Loosen and remove the screws on the shield that covers the board.
+Remove the shield. - 3.
+Remove all of the electrical connectors from the board.
+Label each connector prior to removal.
+Note the polarity of each connector. - 4.
 Loosen and remove the screws that hold down the board.
-Remove the board. - 4.
+Remove the board. - 5.
 Place the new circuit board on the door.
-Re-attach the board to the door with the screws removed in Step 3. - 5.
-Re-attach the electrical connectors removed in Step 2.
+Re-attach the board to the door with the screws removed in Step 4. - 6.
+Re-attach the electrical connectors removed in Step 3.
+Be careful to note the polarity of each connector. - 7.
+Re-attach the shield removed in Step 2.

-To replace Circuit Board C and the LED/Membrane:
+To replace Circuit Board C: